tbedford/Website-Test/source/cracking-the-fogcreek-coding-problem.md

 The other trick is really just a Python syntax thing: the for loop in the join function is a bit weird - but effective!

+So a few words of explanation on the code:

+1. Convert the string into a list as it's then easier to process.
+2. Create a dictionary where we will store character counts.
+3. Go through the character list figuring out the count of each character.
+We do this as we are trying to find the most frequently used characters (according to the spec).
+4. Create a sorted list.
+The list is ordered based on most frequently occuring characters.
+5. We convert the sorted characters back into a string.
+6. Split the string based on the '_' character to get the magic string.
+7. `split()` generates an array but we only need the first part so we print that out as the magic word.

 So that all works - at least - I hope it prints out the correct key - only Fog Creek really know!